 For each shareholder meeting, beneficial owners receive proxy materials, including information about the issues to be voted on at that meeting.
 Beneficial owners also receive a voting instruction form (VIF) that is to be used by them to indicate their voting preferences.
 Beneficial owners then return this VIF for processing by a broker or a bank, or its representative.

 Over the years, the shareholder voting process has been constructed in a piecemeal basis.
-To understand the complexity of the current system, click here to review a flow chart describing the multiple steps and intermediaries involved in the current system.
+To understand the complexity of the current system, click on the link here or below for a flow chart describing the multiple steps and intermediaries involved in the current system.

-A recent federal court decision involving the eligibility of a beneficial owner to submit a shareholder proposal provides an excellent description of the multiple layers of financial intermediaries between a public company and its individual investors.
-Click here to review the court decision in Apache Corporation vs. Chevedden, issued on March 10, 2010.
+A 2010 federal court decision involving the eligibility of a beneficial owner to submit a shareholder proposal provides an excellent description of the multiple layers of financial intermediaries between a public company and its individual investors.
+Click on the link here or below for the court decision in Apache Corporation vs. Chevedden, issued on March 10, 2010.

 The Role of Broadridge Financial Solutions (formerly ADP)

 Brokers, banks, and other institutions generally outsource all proxy administrative functions, including the forwarding of proxy materials to beneficial owners and the receipt and tabulation of voting instructions from these same owners.
 One company, Broadridge Financial Solutions (Broadridge), generally provides these services and is used by the substantial majority of these financial institutions.
 Broadridge provides other back office services to some of these financial institutions, in addition to proxy services.

 Public companies pay for the proxy processing services provided by these third parties, even though they exert little to no control over the services that are actually provided.
 The fees for proxy processing services are approved first by the New York Stock Exchange (NYSE) and, later, by the SEC.